m-sparrow/aws-notes/README.md

 ## How to establish connectivity within AWS Resources
 Connectivity can be classified into two types
-1. Connectivity between resources such as EC2 connecting to S3 or Lambda connecting to DynamoDb.
+1. Connectivity between resources such as EC2 connecting to S3 or Lambda connecting to DynamoDB.
 Such connectivity is often achieved via IAM Roles.
 2. Application running within a resource connecting to another resource.
 Such as a SpringBoot application running in EC2 connecting to RDS.
 It is often achieved through AWS SDK and user credentials.

 ## Credential provider chain